Updated: Sep 13

 - Connor McGregor

+a.
 Accept It, Don’t Regret It

+c.
 Embrace The Pain, Embrace The Suck

+d.
 Trust Your Support Team

-As a coach, I have my injured high school athletes coach youth teams on the side.
+Stay connected and find other ways to participate.
+As a high school lacrosse coach, I often have my injured high school athletes help me coach youth teams in our feeder program.

-Also, dive into new interests that you’ve always been curious about, or dedicate more time to something else you’ve let fall to the wayside.
+Lastly, you can dive into new interests that you’ve always been curious about, or dedicate more time to something else you’ve let fall to the wayside.

+h.
 The New You

 When you are given the green light to play, understand that you aren’t returning and picking up where to left off.
 This is the new you, the improved you.
 So keep moving forward and create a new chapter because life is to be lived now, not in the past.